 Command line tutorial¶

 Some developers like using the command line extensively.
 Godot is designed to be friendly to them, so here are the steps for working entirely from the command line.
-Given the engine relies on little to no external libraries, initialization times are pretty fast, making it suitable for this workflow.
+Given the engine relies on almost no external libraries, initialization times are pretty fast, making it suitable for this workflow.

-It is recommended that your godot binary is in your PATH environment
+It is recommended that your Godot binary be in your PATH environment

 variable, so it can be executed easily from any place by typing

 godot.
 You can do so on Linux by placing the Godot binary in

 Setting the project path¶

 Depending on where your Godot binary is located and what your current working directory is, you may need to set the path to your project for any of the following commands to work correctly.

 This can be done by giving the path to the

 of your project as either the first argument, like this: